Oracle-Efficient Online Learning and Auction Design: Introduction

-Table~\ref{tab:examples} summarizes the regret of our oracle-efficient algorithms, as well as the computational efficiency assuming oracle calls take $O(1)$ computation.
-All our results perform a single oracle call per iteration, so $T$ oracle calls in total.
-Note that these results demonstrate an efficient reduction from the online problem to the offline problem.
+Table~\ref{tab:examples} summarizes regret bounds and runtimes of our oracle-efficient algorithms, assuming oracle calls run in time $O(1)$.
+Our algorithms perform a single oracle call per round, so $T$ oracle calls in total.
+Our runtimes demonstrate an efficient reduction from online to offline learning.